 Be Our Guest Restaurant

 Be Our Guest is one of the most unique dining experiences at Walt Disney World.
 Located in the Beast’s Castle in the Magic Kingdom, it offers quick service breakfast and lunch and table service for dinner.
-Reservations are recommended for all three meal services.
+Reservations are recommended.

 The Crystal Palace